Ousso11/LAE-DINO/README.md

 ## News
-- [2024/12/10] Our paper of "Locate Anything on Earth: Advancing Open-Vocabulary Object Detection for Remote Sensing Community" is accepted AAAI 2025, we will open source as soon as possible!
+- [2024/12/10] Our paper of "Locate Anything on Earth: Advancing Open-Vocabulary Object Detection for Remote Sensing Community" is accepted AAAI'25, we will open source as soon as possible!
 - [2024/8/17] Our paper of "Locate Anything on Earth: Advancing Open-Vocabulary Object Detection for Remote Sensing Community" is up on [arXiv](http://arxiv.org/abs/2408.09110).

 ## Abstract